 Pour entire contents (50 ml) of the Wash Buffer Concentrate (20x) into a clean 1000 ml graduated cylinder.
 Bring to final volume of 1000 ml with glass-distilled or deionized water.
 Mix gently to avoid foaming.
+The pH of the final solution should adjust to 7.4.

-Transfer to a clean wash bottle and store at $2^{\circ}$ to $25^{\circ}$ C. Please note that Wash Buffer (1x) is stable for 30 days.
+Transfer to a clean wash bottle and store at 2°C to 25°C. Please note that Wash Buffer (1x) is stable for 30 days.